jongyoonl/Bookworm-Solver/README.md

 ## Running the tests

 All directions from here on assume that your current working directory is the `Bookworm-Solver` folder.

 Simply run `bash inttests.sh` for the integration tests.
 Additional tests can be added to the `tests` folder with the filename in the form of `test[0-9]+`, with the matching expected output file `answer[0-9]+`.
 Please look at the provided answers to see what their formats should be.
-A success run of the integration tests will output nothing.
+A successful run of the integration tests will output nothing.

 Unit tests can be run with the command `python3 unittests.py`.

 ## The CLI